riQQ/Local-NLP-Backend/README.md

 Note that microG has stopped supporting UnifiedNlp backends with 0.2.28.

 If you still want to use this backend (or others), you need to use older microG versions.
-This can only be recommended of you use microG __for location only__.
+This can only be recommended if you use microG __for location only__.

 Personally I use [0.2.10](https://github.com/microg/GmsCore/releases/tag/v0.2.10.19420), as with later versions location backends stop providing locations after some time.